 Cape Perpetua Scenic Area features recreation of all kinds, including excellent tide pooling opportunities at Devil’s Churn, Cook’s Chasm, and a designated tidepooling area (lots of trailside signs point to it).
 The best parking is on the east side of the highway at the Visitor’s Center with a trail that goes under the road.
 When the tide is really low, consider walking from Devil’s Churn (about 100 yards beyond the Visitor’s Center turnoff, but on the west side of the highway), around the headland, and across the beach to the designated tide pools.
 It’s a rare treat as this beach is usually underwater.

 The Cape Perpetua area includes the famous Thor’s Well—a bowl-shaped hole worn by the tide through the solid basalt rock from below.
 During stormy weather, it’s a giant blow-hole.
 Thor’s Well is one of the most photographed sites along the Oregon Coast, but you must stay fully aware of the waves.

 Yachats State Park (26 miles)

-There are many tidepooling locations about a half-hour north of us in Yachats, but Oregon Parks and Recreation highly recommends Yachats State Recreation Area, a short walk from the main commercial district in town.
+There are many tide-pooling locations at Florence-area beaches, but Oregon Parks and Recreation highly recommend Yachats State Recreation Area, a short walk from the main commercial district in town.
 It features parking, a viewing platform, informational signs, and access to pools on the rocky shore.